DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 			∴p{if condition then S1 else S2}q

+- Next, we discussed about the _representation of functions as Power Series_ .
+	* Infinite Series: Zeno's Paradox
+		* For example,

+			First, cover the half distance

+			Then cover the half of the half distance

+			Then cover the half of the half of the half distance

+			And so on.....

+	* The Power Series is:

+			1/2 + 1/4 + 1/8 +....

+		* For algebra, this is a geometric series

+				where:

+				|r|>1 (converge)

+				|r|<1 (diverge)

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**